rariteth/laravel-cart/README.md

 If you're using Laravel 5.5, this is all there is to do.

-Now you're ready to start using the shoppingcart in your application.
+Now you're ready to start using the laravel-cart in your application.

 ### Configuration
 To save cart into the database so you can retrieve it later, the package needs to know which database connection to use and what the name of the table is.